As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 11. Noise Gate Guitar Pedals

-Because in order to eliminate hum or any other unwanted noise from the signal, noise gates essentially work by automatically lowering the volume during the time when no notes are being played.
+Noise gates work by automatically lowering the volume during the time when no notes are being played β when the noise is most noticeable.

-If you currently find yourself in favor of them, or you’re at least curious to try one out, check out the 4 most popular models which I’ve listed below.
+If you’re one of those people, or at, check out the 4 most popular models which I’ve listed below.

 I won’t comment on any of them, as they mostly all work in the basic same manner.
 So I suggest going through a few user reviews before making your final decision.